-- A. The Appellant is a non-banking financial company and is inter alia engaged in providing various types of loans to the customers such as auto loans, loans against the property, personal loans, consumer durable goods loans, etc. All these loans are interest bearing loans. - B. The Appellant, inter alia, enters into agreements with borrower/customers for providing loans to them.
+- A. The Appellant is a non-banking financial company and is inter alia engaged in providing various types of loans to the customers such as auto loans, loans against the property, personal loans, consumer durable goods loans, etc. - B. The Appellant, Inter alia, enters into agreements with borrowers/customers for providing loans to them.
 The loan agreements provide for repayment of the outstanding dues/Equated Monthly Installments (EMI) through cheque/ Electronic Clearing System ('ECS')/ National Automated Clearing House ('NACH') or any other electronic or clearing mandate.
-The illustrative copies of loan agreement entered into between the Appellant and the customers have been enclosed. - C. In case of dishonour of cheque/ECS/NACH or any other electronic or clearing mandate by the customers, the Appellant collects penal/bounce charges, which is in line with the agreed terms and conditions between the borrower and the Appellant.
-The bounce charges are generally a fixed amount per default committed by the customer, e.g. Rs.350/- for each dishonour of cheque/ECS.
-The bounce charges are collected only from the defaulting customers and not from all customers. - D. The relevant extract of clauses of a sample auto loan agreement in respect of bounce charges is reproduced below for ease of reference:

-"I. DEFINITIONS AND ABBREVIATIONS:
+The illustrative copies of loan agreement entered into between the Appellant and the customers have been enclosed with the Appeal. - C. The installment of a loan is computed taking into consideration the amount of loan, rate of interest, duration for a loan etc. Generally, EMI paid by the customer is a fixed amount paid at a specified date.
+EMI includes the amount of interest and the principal amount. - D. In case of delay in repayment of EMI by the customers, the Appellant collects penal/default interest (hereinafter referred to as 'penal interest') as an additional interest for the number of days of delay as per terms of the agreements executed with the customers.
+The penal interest is calculated at a fixed percentage on the overdue loan amounts of the customer.
+The percentage of penal interest varies from customer to customer, and generally ranges between 2% to 4% per month depending on the product.
+The illustrative copies of customer account statement reflecting the penal interest collected by the Appellant have been enclosed with the Appeal.
+Further, the sample working of the penal interest is also enclosed herewith. - E. The relevant extract of clauses of a sample auto loan agreement in respect of penal interest is reproduced below for ease of reference: - "I. DEFINITIONS AND ABBREVIATIONS: - r.
+"Penal Charges" shall mean and include overdue charges on non-payment of installment on the due date. - II.
+TERMS OF THE LOAN: - The Borrower agrees and confirms that: